NLP Tips for Literacy Teachers of Primary Schoolchildren

 W

 WOW!
 It WORKS!
 WHY didn’t we know this before?
 WHAT brilliant and cost-free results!
-And it only takes minutes!
+And it takes only minutes!